-Students must have successfully completed the prescribed course of study as required by the Saint Louis University School of Nursing to apply to take the NCLEX-RN for licensure.
+Students must have successfully completed the prescribed course of study as required by the Saint Louis University Trudy Busch Valentine School of Nursing in order to apply to take the NCLEX-RN for licensure.
 Application to sit for the exam in Missouri will include fingerprinting and a criminal background check.
-Students may view the Missouri Nurse Practice Act at the Board of Nursing.
+Students may view the Missouri Nurse Practice Act at the Board of Nursing website.